 - Analyze the debt.
-Having debts that are too high affects your eligibility for Chapter 13.
-This option actually has limits on the total amount of debt you can owe.
-Additionally, debts such as mortgages, certain taxes, and domestic support arrears must receive full repayment over a 3 to 5 year period.
+Having too much debt affects your eligibility for Chapter 13.
+Additionally, debts such as mortgage payments, certain taxes, and child support arrears must receive full repayment over a 3 to 5 year period.

 - Value the property.
-Figure out how much property you own, then determine how much you can protect with bankruptcy exemptions.
-Even though you can technically keep all of your property, plans require certain payment amounts to your creditors which equal the value of your nonexempt property.
-Factor the nonexempt property value into your Chapter 13 calculator.
+Figure out how much personal property you own, then determine how much you can protect with bankruptcy exemptions.
+Even though you can technically keep all of your property, your debt management plan will require certain monthly payment amounts to creditors that equal your nonexempt property value.
+So make sure to factor in the nonexempt property value when calculating your Chapter 13 payments.

-- Determine your income.
-The essential part is figuring out whether your monthly income is enough to pay for living expenses, monthly debt repayments, and nonexempt property values.
-Without enough income, courts will not allow you to proceed.
+- Determine your average monthly income.
+The most important step is figuring out whether your current monthly income is enough to pay for monthly expenses, debt repayments, and nonexempt assets.
+Without enough monthly net income, a bankruptcy court won’t allow you to proceed.

 - Fill out the required forms.
 Work with your attorney to ensure that you fill out the appropriate paperwork.

 - Take the pre-filing course.
-This credit counselling course is mandatory.
+This credit counseling course is mandatory.
 Use the certificate that you receive afterward to file with your bankruptcy paperwork.

-- File the forms and pay the fee.
-This begins the process.
+- File the official bankruptcy forms and pay the fee.
+This begins the bankruptcy process.

-- Provide your chosen trustee with the documents which prove your assets and income.
-Then, attend the necessary court hearings.
+- Give your trustee the documents which prove your assets and regular income.
+Then, attend all court hearings.

-- Make your payments.
-These must be made within 30 days.
-Do not miss payments, or else the court will dismiss your case.
+- Make your payments within 30 days.
+If a debtor fails to make payments, the court will dismiss their case.

 - Get the bankruptcy discharge.
-This happens after you fully complete your plan.
-The discharge relieves you of payment obligations when you finish paying the promised amount from your plan.
+This happens after you fully complete your bankruptcy proceeding.
+The discharge relieves you of payment obligations when you complete your repayment plan.

-Disposable income is the amount you have left to spend after subtracting your allowed bankruptcy expenses.
+Disposable income is money you have left to spend after subtracting your allowed bankruptcy expenses.
 It determines whether you qualify for a bankruptcy discharge in both Chapter 13 and Chapter 7.
-In claiming deductions, you use the actual cost of some of the deductions.
+In claiming deductions, you use the actual payroll deduction cost.
 For others, however, you use national or local standards.